We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bacteria fasten to the lining of the bladder and cause the area to become irritated and inflamed.

 Cystitis affects people of both sexes and all ages.
-It is more common among females than males because women have shorter urethras.
+It is

 Most of these bacteria form part of the healthy intestinal flora, but once they enter the sterile space in the urethra and bladder, they can cause a UTI.

 UTIs are the most common hospital-acquired infections in the United States (U.S.), especially among patients using urinary catheters.

 The following are common signs and symptoms of cystitis:

 - pain just above the pubic bone, in the lower back, or in the abdomen

 - burning sensation when urinating